-- (A) Is an active member of the Oregon State Bar; - (B) Has been an active member of the Oregon State Bar for two or more years preceding the application to serve as a Supervising Attorney; - (C) Has been an active member of the bar in at least one jurisdiction for at least three of the five years preceding the application; - (D) Has no record of public discipline in any jurisdiction to which they are or have been members or satisfies the requirements of Rule 2.6; - (E) Is employed by the same organization as the Provisional Licensee; - (F) Is not an immediate family member of the Provisional Licensee they will supervise; and - (G) Signs the "Declaration of Supervising Attorney" and files that document with the Admissions Department.
+- (A) Is an active member of the Oregon State Bar; - (B) Has been an active member of the Oregon State Bar for two or more years preceding the application to serve as a Supervising Attorney; - (C) Has been an active member of the bar in at least one jurisdiction for at least three of the five years preceding the application; - (D) Has no record of public discipline in any jurisdiction to which they are or have been members or satisfies the requirements of Rule 2.6; - (E) Is employed by the same Employerorganization as the Provisional Licensee; - (F) Is not an immediate family member of the Provisional Licensee they will supervise; and - (G) Signs the "Declaration of Supervising Attorney" and files that document with the Admissions Department.

-For the purposes of this rule, "immediate family member" means a parent, child, or sibling, whether biological, adopted, foster, or related by marriage.
+For the purposes of this rule, "immediate family member" means (1) a parent, child, or sibling, whether biological, adopted, foster, or related by marriage; and (2) a spouse, former spouse, cohabitant, or former cohabitant.